1. ACCEPTANCE

 i.
 Unless otherwise specified on the Purchase Order, the latest specification revision in effect at the time the lot of raw material/parts was originally manufactured or processed shall apply.
 In the event a document has been superseded, the latest revision of the superseding document shall apply.
 All certifications, test reports, and inspection reports, as well as receiving inspection, in-process inspection, final inspection, and calibration records shall be retained for a minimum of seven years, unless otherwise specified by PARTS LIFE.
 These records will be made available to PARTS LIFE, PARTS LIFE’s customers, or regulatory agency upon request.

-I. PARTS LIFE and PARTS LIFE’s customers reserve the right to perform an on-site inspection of the SUPPLIER’s facility or visit the facility.
+l.
+PARTS LIFE and PARTS LIFE’s customers reserve the right to perform an on-site inspection of the SUPPLIER’s facility or visit the facility.
 PARTS LIFE will give reasonable notification to the SUPPLIER prior to the on-site inspection.
-The on-site inspection may include surveillance of the SUPPLIER’sfacilities, procedures, production methods, processes, and the SUPPLIER’s Quality System.
+The on-site inspection may include surveillance of the SUPPLIER’s facilities, procedures, production methods, processes, and the SUPPLIER’s Quality System.
 The SUPPLIER shall furnish, at no cost, the necessary data as required by applicable Purchase Orders, specifications, and inspection instructions to facilitate the on-site inspection.

 (m) ensuring that persons are aware of: